inoshadi/example-electron-migration/README.md

     This string will be executed during `rollback`.

 > [!TIP]
-> Using `:tablename` keyword\
+> Using `:tablename` keyword:\
-> Remember to use the string `:tablename` for your migration script table name, instead of the real table name, as this will be replaced with `prefix+tableInit`
+> Remember to use the string `:tablename` for your migration script table name, instead of the real table name, as this will be replaced with `prefix+tableInit`.

 ### Use `migrate:make` command
-This command will helps you to make a pair of a migration entry and a javascript file.
+This command helps you to create a migration entry and a JavaScript file.
 - Syntax
   ```BASH
   yarn migrate:make [action] [table]
   ```
   - `[action]`

-    As a best practice we can use the word `create` for this argument.
+    As a best practice, we can use the word `create` for this argument.
   - `[table]`

     It is recommended to use the `snake_case` form for this argument.